 First, Adelaide (the biggest city and South Australia) and Perth (the largest in Western Australia) are the primary tourism destinations, but light pollution in both will make it difficult to ever see the aurora near these cities.
 Outside the cities, both states are more rural and less developed for tourism or space tourism.

 Second, both of these states are at considerably higher latitudes than the southern coast in Victoria.
-The southernmost point in Western Australia is near the town of Albany at the 117th latitude south.
-For contrast, Wilsons Promontory is at the 146th latitude south.
-Those 30 degrees make a considerable difference in the likelihood of seeing the aurora.
+The southernmost point in Western Australia is near the town of Albany at the 35° south.
+For contrast, Wilsons Promontory is at the 39° south.
+Those four degrees make a considerable difference in the likelihood of seeing the aurora.

 While both South Australia and Western Australia have a lot to offer visitors, the aurora australis is unfortunately low on that list.

 Popular Tours & Day Trips to See the Southern Lights